ibexa/documentation-developer/docs/users/oauth_client.md

 ## Add login button

-After you have activated the OAuth2 client for the `admin` SiteAccess, you need to add a **Log in with Google** to the Back Office login form.
+After you have activated the OAuth2 client for the `admin` SiteAccess, you need to add a **Log in with Google** to the back office login form.

 Create the following template file in `templates/themes/admin/account/login/oauth2_login.html.twig`: